deltafy/handbook/README.md

 It is indispensable for everyone in Deltafy to aim for making the world a better place and making everyone's lives better than it should be.

-Every human being has the natural innate capacity to distinguish what is universally moral.
-There is no need for debate to discuss what is right and wrong.
+Human beings have the natural innate capacity to distinguish what is universally moral.
+In this case, respect for everyone (regardless of culture, religion, and race) is non-negotiable.

-In circumstances where peace may not be an option, whether it is due to a living or a non-living threat (e.g. a sentient and rogue AGI), one must make efforts to protect humanity from subjugation and uncompromising evil.
+However, in circumstances where peace may not be an option, whether it is due to a living or a non-living threat (e.g. a sentient and rogue AGI), one must make efforts to protect humanity from subjugation and uncompromising evil.

 ## Methodology